Chapter 01

 Pre-answered objections.

-"If you remove the chaotic parts, of course you can solve what's left — but that isn't the three-body problem any more."
+"If you remove the chaotic parts, of course you can solve what's left.
+But that isn't the three-body problem any more."

-"This is just a symplectic integrator with extra vocabulary."
+"This is a symplectic integrator with extra vocabulary."

-"Poincaré already proved there's no closed-form solution."
+"Poincaré proved there is no closed-form solution."

-Poincaré proved there is no solution in elementary symbolic terms — no finite combination of algebraic functions, exponentials, and integrals of them.
+Poincaré proved there is no solution in elementary symbolic terms.
+No finite combination of algebraic functions, exponentials, and integrals of them.
 That result stands and OPH does not contradict it.
 OPH provides a different kind of solution: the schedule-independent normal form of the patch net, which exists for all initial data on the noncollision branch and is computable per slice.
-"Closed-form" was never the only meaning of "solved."
+"Closed-form" was never the only meaning of "solved".

-"Someone already did this simulation last year."
+"Someone did this simulation last year."

 Was it ever 'unsolved'?